mk12/base16-vim/README.md

 See the [Base16 repository](https://github.com/chriskempson/base16) for more information.

 This theme was forked from [chriskempson/base16-vim](https://github.com/chriskempson/base16-vim).
 It simplifies it and customizes it to my liking.
+It assumes you are using terminal vim, not GUI vim.

 ## Installation